 Underwater Archaeologist, Shipwreck Historian, Author, Treasure Hunter, & Award-Winning Cartographer

 Spurred on by childhood tales of pirates and adventure, Dr. E. Lee Spence, built his own diving gear and found his first shipwrecks the year he was twelve.
 That was 1959-1960.
 He has since found hundreds more wrecks and has worked on everything from Spanish galleons and pirate ships to Civil War blockade runners and twentieth century freighters.
-He has never forgotten the exciting dreams of his youth and is still making them come true.
+He remembers the exciting dreams of his youth and is still making them come true.
 One of those dreams was eating off the dinner plates and drinking wine recovered from the shipwrecks.
-Another was finding gold and silver coins, cannons, pistols, muskets and swords.
-He has lived all of those dreams and lots more.
+Another was finding gold and silver coins, cannons and swords.
+He has lived all of those and lots more.